 DBHDD PolicyStat enables community providers of mental health, developmental disabilities and/or addictive diseases services to have access to all DBHDD policies that are relevant for community services.
 DBHDD PolicyStat can be accessed online anytime at http://gadbhdd.policystat.com.
-Beginning in April 2012, the placement of policies in DBHDD PolicyStat replaces the policies previously included in the Provider Manual for Community Mental Health, Developmental Disabilities and Addictive Diseases Providers for the Department of Behavioral Health and Developmental Disabilities.
+Beginning in April 2012, the placement of policies in DBHDD PolicyStat replaced the policies previously included in the Provider Manuals for Community Mental Health, Developmental Disabilities and Addictive Diseases Providers.
 By virtue of their contract or agreement with DBHDD, providers are required to comply with DBHDD policies relevant to their contracted services and/or according to the applicability as defined in the policy itself.

-Additional information about how to utilize DBHDD PolicyStat is included in the following policy: ACCESS TO DBHDD POLICIES FOR COMMUNITY PROVIDERS, 04-100 which is posted at http://gadbhdd.policystat.com
+Additional information about how to utilize DBHDD PolicyStat is included in the following policy: Access to DBHDD Policies for Community Providers, 04-100.